john-kheir/home/docs/networking/ovs.md

 The `id` is ignored in case of type `default`, and equal to the `vlan` tag in case of vlan type, `vxlan id` in case of vxlan type, and `zerotier` network id in case of the zerotier type.

-The `config` object can has all or any of the following fileds
+The `config` object can has all or any of the following fields
 ```python
 config = {
 	"cidr": "ip/mask-bit",